 Higher Leverage, More Trading Power

 Traders worldwide use CFD because of its leverage feature.
-Leverage in CFD Trading is an investment strategy that allows them to gain exposure to the financial markets with a smaller upfront capital, know as margin.
-This allows them to make their capital work harder for them and achieve a higher return on equity.
+Financial leverage in CFD Trading is an investment strategy that allows them to gain exposure to the financial markets with a smaller upfront capital, know as margin.
+This strategy is also known as margin trading, which allows traders to make their capital work harder for them and achieve a higher return on equity.

 Example of Leverage in CFD Trading

 Shares of Stock A is currently quoting a price of $3.00 and Jasvind intends to buy 5,000 contracts of Stock A using CFD at the Ask price of $3.00.
 Assuming Phillip CFD sets the margin for Stock A at 10%, then the initial margin Jasvind puts up will be 10% x $3.00 x 5000 =.